Apis mellifera scutellata: Evolution of life history strategies

 These two strategies have been adopted by the European and African bees, respectively.
 European bees must survive the winter, an annual event with predictable mortality outcomes.
 Trying to meet the energetic needs of the colony and reproduction might decrease their overall survival during the winter and it is more evolutionarily favorable for them to store nectar and honey.
 African bees are more vulnerable to less predictable times of scarcity or attack and it is therefore to their advantage to produce as many young as possible, increasing the likelihood that some or even many will survive.
-Such circumstances would have favored the worker bees who preferred harvesting nectar in European colonies and pollen in African colonies, providing an explanation for how a divergence in worker behavior and age distribution evolved in Apis mellifera scutellata and Apis mellifera ligustica.
+Such circumstances would have favored the worker bees who preferred harvesting nectar in European colonies and pollen in African colonies, providing an explanation for how a divergence in worker behavior and age distribution evolved in A. m. scutellata and A. m. ligustica.
 Fewell and Bertram’s study is significant in that it provides a plausible method through which the fitness characteristics of the subspecies could have evolved from a small number of behavioral differences in worker bees.

 Parasitization

 The Apis mellifera capensis (the Cape honey bee) has monopolized social parasitism of Apis mellifera scutellata hosts in the southern region of South Africa.
-Specifically, A. mellifera capensis workers produce crucial pheromones, achieve reproductive status, and overthrow an A. mellifera scutellata queen.
+Specifically, A. mellifera capensis workers produce crucial pheromones, achieve reproductive status, and overthrow an A. m. scutellata queen.
 Social parasitism in the social insects can involve various forms of exploitation that disrupt the normal division of labor in the colony.
 The recent development of technology to study the genetic makeup of colonies has revealed that the offspring contribution of reproducing worker parasites merits closer attention.

-In 1990, 400 A. mellifera capensis colonies were moved into the vicinity of the A. mellifera scutellata subspecies.
-Ten years later, a single clonal…worker lineage was found to be devastating A. mellifera scutellata colonies in northern South Africa.
+In 1990, 400 A. m. capensis colonies were moved into the vicinity of the A. m. scutellata subspecies.
+Ten years later, a single clonal…worker lineage was found to be devastating A. m. scutellata colonies in northern South Africa.
 The monopoly of this single lineage shows that they were able to subvert queen regulation of reproduction and worker recognition mechanisms.
-Dietemann et al. was able to prove that A. mellifera capensis worker parasites were able to produce mandibular pheromones that mimic that of A. mellifera scutellata queens while in their presence.
+Dietemann et al. was able to prove that A. m. capensis worker parasites were able to produce mandibular pheromones that mimic that of A. m. scutellata queens while in their presence.
 The resulting breakdown of the division of labor leads to desertion or death of the parasitized colony.

 Method and results

 Although many pheromones contribute to reproduction, pheromones made in the mandibular gland of queens have been closely linked to reproduction, and they are produced by workers that reproduce.
 The pheromones prevent others from attacking them, induce workers to recognize them as queen, and give them access to higher quality foods.
 They also stop other workers from turning reproductive.
-A. mellifera capensis worker parasites create female clones and usurp the A. mellifera scutellata queen.
+A. m. capensis worker parasites create female clones and usurp the A. m. scutellata queen.
 The worker parasites and their increasing number of clones become the sole reproductive individuals in the colony.
 The destruction of the division of labor leads to reduced resources that eventually force the colony to leave or perish.